yaml/yaml-spec/doc/glossary.md

   A sequence is a collection node that consists of zero or more nodes.

+* Serializer / Serialize

+  A serializer is the process in the dump stack that iterates over the DOM and produces events that are typically sent to an emitter.

+* Single quoted scalar

+  Scalar values written in the single quote style can contain any sequence of printable characters except the single quote itself.
+  The single quotes must be escaped using two single quotes (`''`).

 * Stack / YAML Stack

   YAML processing occurs as 2 stacks of processors, each moving data (in